Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: A nonparametric tail modeling description and associated LDP

-To describe the joint distribution of $\XX$, we first consider the standardizing transformation,
+To describe the joint distribution of $\XX$, we first consider the {standardizing} transformation,

-where $\mv{\Lambda}(\mv{x}) := (\Lambda_1(x_1),\ldots,\Lambda_d(x_d)).$ The above transformation renders the components $Y_i = \Lambda_i(X_i),$ for $i = 1,\ldots,d,$ to be standard exponential random variables.
-This is verified in Lemma \ref{lem:Y-exp-marginals} below. \begin{lemma} The marginal distributions of the components $Y_i,$ for $i=1,\ldots,d,$ are identical and is given by, $P(Y_i > y_i) = \exp\left(-y_i\right),$ for $y_i > 0.$ \end{lemma} As with the wide-spread practice of modeling joint distributions in terms of copulas \cite{copulaEmbrechts,copulaNelson}, this standardization restricts the focus to the dependence structure without getting distracted by the potential non-identical nature of marginal distributions of $\XX.$
+which ``standardize'' the marginal distributions to that of standard exponential. \begin{lemma} The marginal distributions of the components $Y_i,$ for $i=1,\ldots,d,$ are identical and is given by, $P(Y_i > y_i) = \exp\left(-y_i\right),$ for $y_i > 0.$ \end{lemma} As with the wide-spread practice of modeling joint distributions in terms of copulas \citep[eg.,][]{copulaEmbrechts}, this standardization restricts the focus to the dependence structure without getting distracted by the potential non-identical nature of marginal distributions of $\XX.$

 \begin{assumption} \textnormal{The probability density of $\mv{Y} := \mv{\Lambda}(\XX)$ admits the form